In my work with IBS sufferers, I have found that many are just like me – sensitive people. In fact IBS and being

 A way out for sensitive souls?

-If traditional approaches to IBS are not working for you, consider this…
+If you are sensitive and traditional approaches to IBS are not working for you, consider this…

 If you could see all the hurt, judgement and emotions you have felt and kept hold of, it would look a lot like a volcano: a big, dark volatile mass, smouldering and under pressure.

 Because your body has stocked anything you haven’t let flow through you.
 Nobody has ever shown you how to.

 You have this going on inside you, increasing your sensitivity and anxiety.

 Increasing the general load on your system.

 What if the answer is going back, finding and gently releasing this stockpile of emotions and traumas?

 And learning to allow your emotions, and your energy, to flow.

 To lighten the load and start durably feeling better.

 Few people have the courage to do this.16